 The popular misconception that Warren Buffett would not buy tech because he was a technophobe was a widely held, and I suspect to some extent, cultivated by Mr. Warren Buffett.
 Like any good negotiator he wants people to underestimate him.
 In any event he made no public attempt to correct this impression until recently, but several times, at Annual Meetings prior to 1998 he explained this distinction to the shareholders in attendance.

-This was a decision (not to hold tech stocks) that was painful in 1999 and early 2000 (lots of calls from clients wanting me, as investment manager, to buy various tech stocks).
-In March 2000 I, as investment manager, actually lost the account of a 72 year old widow because I refused to buy Janus Fund for her account.
+This was a decision (not to hold tech stocks) that was painful in 1999 and early 2000 (lots of calls from clients wanting me to buy various tech stocks).
+In March 2000 I actually lost the account of a 72 year old widow because I refused to buy Janus Fund for her account.

 2. As the tech stocks ascended into orbit in 2000 money was being sucked out of old economy stocks and we were able to buy companies like Berkshire Hathaway, Costco, Sealed Air, Heartland Express, Tidewater, and Fossil at very reasonable prices, and it is those purchases that have provided the positive returns of the last two years.

 3. Finally there was the decision to build our position in Berkshire Hathaway over the last year to 35% to 45% of most portfolios.
 The logic being that a declining market would eventually increase Berkshire Hathawa’s intrinsic value and the hard market in the insurance business would help the bottom line for the next year or two.
-By the middle of last year most of the small value plays were gone, and until the last month or so Berkshire Hathaway was one o very few American companies I, as investment manager, felt comfortable putting money into.
+By the middle of last year most of the small value plays were gone, and until the last month or so Berkshire Hathaway was one o very few American companies I felt comfortable putting money into.